h7b/h7b-dendron-netlify/vault/notes.tutorial.tools-for-thought.md

   - Sync your workspace through iCloud Drive, Dropbox, Google Drive or any service of your choice

 ### [acreom](https://acreom.com/)
-- [Pricing](https://acreom.com/pricing) starts at USD 7.5/month, with unlimited free tier for personal use
+- [Pricing](https://acreom.com/pricing) starts at USD 7.5/month.
+Unlimited free tier for personal use
 - Thoughts:
   - sync between devices, document publishing is only available in Pro paid subscription
   - documents are stored locally as markdown files, with offline mode available